ataffanel/rgb/readme.md

 ## Status

-The CPU is almost fully accurate, input works and the video is good enough for most games.
+The CPU is accurate (passes the cpu_instrs.gb test rom), input works and the video is good enough for most games.
 There has been no attempt to implement sound so far.

 Supports reading and writing `.sav` file for saving game progress.
 A minimal bootstrap ROM is included, but another one can be provided on the command line.